HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ```<bar chart of 02_39>```

 ### Popular Media Query Breakpoint Sizes
 For viewport media queries, any type of CSS unit can be passed into the query expression for evaluation.
-Early days, folks would pass `em`'s and `px`'s into the query, but more units were added over time, making us very curious about what types of sizes were commonly found across the web.
+In earlier days, folks would pass `em`'s and `px`'s into the query, but more units were added over time, making us very curious about what types of sizes were commonly found across the web.
 We assume most media queries will follow popular device sizes, but instead of assuming, we asked for a query!

 ```<bar chart of 02_015e>```

-The chart shows that part of our assumptions were correct, there's certainly a high amount of phone specific sizes in there, but there's also some that aren't.
+The chart shows that part of our assumptions were correct -- there's certainly a high amount of phone specific sizes in there, but there's also some that aren't.
 It's interesting also how it's very pixel dominant, with a few trickling entries using `em`'s.
-Pretty interesting!

 ### Portrait vs Landscape Usage
 The most popular query value from the popular breakpoint sizes looks to be `768px`, which made us curious.
-Was this value primarily used to switch to a portrait layout, since it could be based on an assumption that `768px` represents the typical mobile portrait viewport.
-So we ran a follow up query to see the popularity of using the portrait and landscape:
+Was this value primarily used to switch to a portrait layout, since it could be based on an assumption that `768px` represents the typical mobile portrait viewport?
+So we ran a follow up query to see the popularity of using the portrait and landscape modes:

 ```<bar chart of 02_015bf-g>```

-Interestingly, `portrait` isn't used very much, `landscape` is used so much more.
+Interestingly, `portrait` isn't used very much, whereas `landscape` is used much more.
 We can only assume that `768px` has been reliable enough as the portrait layout case that it's reached for much less.
-We also assume that folks on a desktop computer, testing their work, can't trigger portrait to see their mobile layout as easily as they can just squishing the browser.
+We also assume that folks on a desktop computer, testing their work, can't trigger portrait to see their mobile layout as easily as they can just squish the browser.
 Hard to tell, but the data is fascinating.

 ### Most Popular Unit Types
-In the width and height media queries we've seen so far, pixels looks like the dominant type of choice for developers looking to adapt their UI to viewports.
+In the width and height media queries we've seen so far, pixels look like the dominant unit of choice for developers looking to adapt their UI to viewports.
 We wanted to exclusively query this though, and really take a look at the types of units folks use.
 Here's what was discovered.

 ```<bar chart of 02_017f-h>```

 ### min-width vs max-width
-How about when folks write a media query, are they typically checking for a viewport that's over or under a specific range, OR both, checking if it's between a range of sizes.
+Wen folks write a media query, are they typically checking for a viewport that's over or under a specific range, OR both, checking if it's between a range of sizes?
 Let's ask the web!

 ```<bar chart of 02_016f-h>```

-No clear winners here, max and min are nearly equally used.
+No clear winners here; max- and min- are nearly equally used.

 ### Print & Speech
 Websites feel like digital paper, right?
 As users, it's generally known that you can just hit print from your browser and turn that digital content into physical content.
 A website isn't required to change itself for that use case, but it can if it wants to!
 Lesser known is the ability to adjust your website in the use case of it being read by a tool or robot.
-So just how often are these features taken advantage of?!
+So just how often are these features taken advantage of?

 ```<bar chart of 02_018h-j>```